taketherisc/Rojo-Project-Template/Libraries/Store/README.txt

-Add libraries from other authors in ths folder which can be used only bythe server.
+Add libraries from other authors in ths folder which can be used only by the server.